 Taxi from airport to city (Krakow Airport Taxi): $24

 Krakow is a city filled with multiple amazing hostels — and they’re cheap.
-For whatever reason, the hostels in Krakow are some of the nicest I’ve seen in Europe.
-The hotels and rental apartments are also very affordable.
+For whatever reason, the hostels in Krakow are some of the nicest we’ve seen in Europe.
+Additionally, hotels and rental apartments are also very affordable.

-You should budget about $14/night per person for a decent hostel — although many hostels raise their prices on the weekend.
-Remember, these prices are for bed in a shared dorm room.
+You should budget about $15/night per person for a decent hostel — although many hostels raise their prices on the weekend.
+Remember, these prices are for a bed in a shared dorm room.
 If you want a private room, expect to pay $20-$24.
+Here’s our Guide To The Best Hostels in Krakow if you want to learn more.

 Read More About the Cost of Visiting Europe